healthchecks_healthchecks/docker

 If you plan to expose your Healthchecks instance to the public internet, make sure you put a TLS-terminating reverse proxy or load balancer in front of it.

 Important: This Dockerfile uses uWSGI, which relies on the X-Forwarded-Proto header to determine if a request is secure or not.
-Make sure your TLS-terminating reverse proxy:
+Without this information you may run into HTTP 403 "CSRF verification failed." errors when using your Healthchecks instance.
+See this issue comment for more information.

 • Discards the X-Forwarded-Proto header sent by the end user.